markusMM/Network-Expectation-Truncation/README.md

 original version: https://github.com/jbornschein/mca-genmodel [1]

-## NET - Network Truncation Maximization
+## NET - Network Expectation Truncation

-This is a modified and highly optimized version of the Expectation Truncation algorithm [1,2] by adding a multi-label ff-Perceptron to the pobabilistic sparse coding component analysis framework.
+This is a modified and highly optimized version of the Expectation Truncation algorithm [1,2], a special form of Expectation Maximization, a Maximum Likelihood method for probabilistic generative models.
+We added a multi-label ff-Perceptron to the pobabilistic sparse coding component analysis framework.

 For simplifications, here, we just use the Multi-Layer Perceptron class from SciKit-Learn for our network.